Tag Archive: Wizard of Oz

 One other point, we had a lovely little dog playing Toto in Kansas, however, when transported to Oz, the live dog was replaced by a puppet.
 Nice idea but the puppet did nothing bar hang around in the background looking neither funny or clever.

 Something of interest to also note: We are told at the end Miss Gulch has broken her arm (or leg.
-By now I didn’t care).
+By then, I didn’t care).
 Well, if that’s the case, she still has the court order and is free to come and kill Toto when she recovers.

 Musical direction was by George Dyer.
 However, I felt the orchestra was subdued at times and lost underneath the vocals.
 Also, there seemed little choreography.
 Very disappointing.